wernerb/docker-xbmc-server/README.md

 This will allow you to serve files through the XBMC UPnP Library to your UPnP client/players (such as Xbmc or Chromecast).

-Docker is used to compile and run the latest headless version of XBMC Gotham/Frodo
+Docker is used to compile and run the latest headless version of XBMC/Kodi

 This also includes some custom patches that will fix crashes.
 See the FAQ section for details.